-(5) The parties may agree before the hearing to designate specific exhibits as admissible without objection and, if they do so, whether the committee chair may provide copies of these admissible exhibits to the committee members before the hearing.
-(6) The student conduct officer, upon request, shall provide reasonable assistance to the respondent in obtaining relevant and admissible evidence that is within the college's control.
-(7) Communications between committee members and other hearing participants regarding any issue in the proceeding, other than procedural communications that are necessary to maintain an orderly process, are generally prohibited without notice and opportunity for all parties to participate, and any improper "ex parte" communication shall be placed on the record, as further provided in RCW 34.05.455.
-(8) Each party may be accompanied at the hearing by a non-attorney assistant of his/her choice.
-A respondent may elect to be represented by an attorney at his or her own cost, but will be deemed to have waived that right unless, at least four (4) business days before the hearing, written notice of the attorney's identity and participation is filed with the committee chair with a copy to the student conduct officer.
+(6) The parties may agree before the hearing to designate specific exhibits as admissible without objection and, if they do so, whether the committee chair may provide copies of these admissible exhibits to the committee members before the hearing.
+(7) The student conduct officer, upon request, shall provide reasonable assistance to the respondent in obtaining relevant and admissible evidence that is within the college's control.
+(8) Communications between committee members and other hearing participants regarding any issue in the proceeding, other than procedural communications that are necessary to maintain an orderly process, are generally prohibited without notice and opportunity for all parties to participate, and any improper "ex parte" communication shall be placed on the record, as further provided in RCW 34.05.455.
+(9) Each party may be accompanied at the hearing by a non-attorney assistant of his/her choice.
+A respondent or complainant in a case involving allegations of sexual misconduct may elect to be represented by an attorney at his or her own cost, but will be deemed to have waived that right unless, at least four (4) business days before the hearing, written notice of the attorney's identity and participation is filed with the committee chair with a copy to the student conduct officer.
 The committee will ordinarily be advised by an assistant attorney general.
-If the respondent is represented by an attorney, the student conduct officer may also be represented by a second, appropriately screened assistant attorney general.
+If the respondent or the complainant is represented by an attorney, the student conduct officer may also be represented by a second, appropriately screened assistant attorney general.

 WAC 132__-125-045 - STUDENT CONDUCT COMMITTEE HEARINGS — PRESENTATIONS OF EVIDENCE.

-(1) Upon the failure of any party to attend or participate in a hearing, the student conduct committee may either (a) proceed with the hearing and issuance of its decision or (b) serve an decision of default in accordance with RCW 34.05.440.
+Upon the failure of any party to attend or participate in a hearing, the student conduct committee may either (a) proceed with the hearing and issuance of its decision or (b) serve an decision of default in accordance with RCW 34.05.440.
 (2) The hearing will ordinarily be closed to the public.
 However, if all parties agree on the record that some or all of the proceedings be open, the chair shall determine any extent to which the hearing will be open.
 If any person disrupts the proceedings, the chair may exclude that person from the hearing room.
 (3) The chair shall cause the hearing to be recorded by a method that he/she selects, in accordance with RCW 34.05.449.
 That recording, or a copy, shall be made available to any party upon request.
 The chair shall assure maintenance of the record of the proceeding that is required by RCW 34.05.476, which shall also be available upon request for inspection and copying by any party.
 Other recording shall also be permitted, in accordance with WAC 10-08-190.
 (4) The chair shall preside at the hearing and decide procedural questions that arise during the hearing, except as overridden by majority vote of the committee.
 (5) The student conduct officer (unless represented by an assistant attorney general) shall present the case for imposing disciplinary sanctions.
 (6) All testimony shall be given under oath or affirmation.
 Evidence shall be admitted or excluded in accordance with RCW 34.05.452.

+(7) In cases involving allegations of sexual misconduct, neither party shall directly question or cross examine one another.
+Attorneys for the parties are also prohibited from questioning the opposing party absent express permission from the committee chair.
+Subject to this exception, all cross-examination questions shall be directed to the committee chair, who in his or her discretion shall pose the questions on the party’s behalf.

 WAC 132__-125-050 - STUDENT CONDUCT COMMITTEE—INITIAL DECISION